-Summary Specify the memory display mode Syntax Description The <display_mode></display_mode> specifies the format of the memory display or the size of the memory which gets changed when memory is modified. b Byte.
-Memory is displayed in a byte format, and when memory locations are modified, bytes are changed.
-W Word.
+Summary Specify the memo ory display mode Syntax Description The <display< b=""> or the size of the r modified.</display<> MODE > specifies the format of the memory display nemory which gets changed when memory is b Byte.
+Memory is displayed in a byte format, and when memory locations are modified, bytes are changed. w Word.
 Memory is displayed in a word format, and when memory locations are modified, words are changed. m Mnemonic.
 Memory is displayed in mnemonic format; that is, the contents of memory locations are inverse-assembled into mnemonics and operands.
 When memory locations are modified, the last non-mnemonic display mode specification is used.
 You cannot specify this display mode in the ser (search memory for data) command.
-Defaults mode specification AODE > is b at power up initialization.
-Display ns are saved; that is, when a command changes the new display mode becomes the current default.

-Related Information Refer to the mo syntax information in the Terminal Interface Reference manual for more details on mode command.
+Defaults The <diplay_m< b=""> specifications are mode, the new dis</diplay_m<> 10DE > is b at power up initialization.
+Display mode saved; that is, when a command changes the display play mode becomes the current default.
+Related Information Refer to the mo sy manual for more c vntax information in the Terminal Interface Reference letails on mode command.